Xilinx/amr/fw/AMC/src/device_drivers/smbus_driver/doc/smbus_application_api_usage_examples.md

 ## SMBus Address
 The SMBus Address is a 7-bit value.
-When using the ucCreateSMBusInstance(), the value set in the ucSMBusAddress field of the Instance parameter should occupy the 7 least significant bits (bits 6 - 0).
+When using the ucCreateSMBusInstance(), the value set in the ucSMBusAddr field of the Instance parameter should occupy the 7 least significant bits (bits 6 - 0).
 When this address is transmitted on the SMBus it may be seen bit shifted to the left by a single bit.
 The 7 bits of the address now become the 7 most significant bits (bits 7 - 1) and bit 0 is used as the READ/WRITE bit.

 When an ARP Controller assigns a new address via the ARP ASSIGN ADDRESS command, the new 7-bit assigned address must be added to the payload already pre-shifted to the 7 most significant bits (bits 7 - 1) and bit 0 is ignored.